 Laws and Regulations on Foreign Direct Investment

 The principal law governing foreign investment is Law No. 4 (known as the BOI Act), created in 1978 and amended in 1980, 1983, 1992, 2002, 2009 and 2012.
 The BOI Act and implementing regulations provide for two types of investment approvals, one for concessions and one without concessions.
 Under Section 17 of the Act, the BOI is empowered to approve companies satisfying minimum investment criteria with such companies eligible for duty-free import concessions.
+The BOI acts as the “one-stop-shop” to facilitate all the requirements of the foreign investors to Sri Lanka.
 Investment approval under Section 16 of the BOI Act permits companies to operate under the “normal” laws and applies to investments that do not satisfy eligibility incentive criteria.
 From April 1, 2017, Inland Revenue Act No. 24 of 2017 created an investment incentive regime granting a concessionary tax rate (for specific sectors) and capital allowances (depreciation) based on capital investments.
 Commercial Hub Regulation No 1 of 2013 applies to transshipment trade, offshore businesses, and logistic services.
 The Strategic Development Project Act of 2008 (SDPA) provides tax incentives for large projects that the Cabinet identifies as “strategic development projects.”

 Sri Lanka does not have a specific competition law.
 Instead, the BOI or respective regulatory authorities may review transactions for competition-related concerns.
 In March of 2017, Parliament approved the “Anti-Dumping and Countervailing” and “Safeguard Measures” Acts.
 These laws provide a framework against unfair trade practices and import surges and allow government trade agencies to initiate investigations relating to unfair business practices to impose additional and/or countervailing duties.